Sophia Dorothea of Hanover: Escape attempt of the Crown Prince

 Sophia Dorothea spent many days talking to her eldest son in the library, and was informed of his plans to escape from his father's custody.
 In August 1730, during a tour he made with his father through the provinces, Frederick tried to escape from Prussia, and was brought back a prisoner.
-The king informed the queen of the event through Sophie de Kamecke before their arrival.
-There were compromising letters by the queen and princess Wilhelmine in Frederick's portefeuille, which was forwarded to them by a friend after the arrest of Frederick's accomplice Katte.
+The king informed the queen of the event through Sophie von Kamecke before their arrival.
+There were compromising letters by the queen and Princess Wilhelmine in Frederick's portefeuille, which was forwarded to them by a friend after the arrest of Frederick's accomplice Hans Hermann von Katte.
 They burned the letters and replaced them with fabricated and uncompromising ones.
 However, "as there were near fifteen hundred of the originals, although we worked very hard, not more than six hundred or seven hundred could be completed in the time".
 The portefeuille was also filled with ornamental articles.
 When the portefeuille was later opened, Frederick did not recognize its content.
 Grumbkow immediately suspected what had transpired and stated: "These cursed women have outwitted us!"

 When the king returned, he told the queen that her son was dead.
 She replied: "What!
 Have you murdered your son?"
 When given the reply: "He was not my son, he was only a miserable deserter," she became hysterical and screamed repeatedly: "Mon Dieu, mon fils! mon Dieu, mon fils!"
 The king then started to beat Wilhelmine and would possibly have killed her.
 Her siblings and ladies-in-waiting intervened.
 Frederick's accomplice Katte arrived as a prisoner, so the king beat him instead.
 When Frederick was imprisoned at the fortress in Küstrin, Grumbkow acted as mediator between Frederick and his parents, managing to reconcile them.